 The preparation of consolidated financial statements in conformity with IFRS requires management to make estimates and assumptions that affect the reported amount of assets and liabilities and disclosure of contingent liabilities at the date of the consolidated financial statements, and the reported amounts of revenues and expenditures during the periods presented.
-Notes 2 and 4 of the Company's 2017 annual consolidated financial statements describes all of the significant accounting policies as well as the significant judgments and estimates.
+Notes 2 and 4 of the Company's 2017 annual consolidated financial statements and note 2 (c) of the Company's Q2 2018 condensed consolidated interim financial statements describes all of the significant accounting policies as well as the significant judgments and estimates.